colincwilson/wynini/wynini/guidelines.md

 State labels

 * State labels can be of any hashable type, including strings and tuples.
-Do not use integers, to avoid confusion with state ids.
-A state with id q is labeled str(q) by default.
+A state with id q is labeled q by default; be careful when using ints as labels to avoid id/label confusion.

 Arcs

-* All paths are endpointed with arcs labeled bos:bos and eos:eos.
+* All successful paths are endpointed with arcs labeled bos:bos and eos:eos.

 * Epsilon:epsilon self-transitions are implicit on every state and have weight one in the relevant semiring.